tanaybasak/designsystem/scss/components/toast/readme.md

 ##### Triggers

+For Danger Toast

+Snippet of danger trigger

+For Info Toast

+Snippet of info trigger

-For variation 1
+For Success Toast

-Snippet of variation 1 trigger
+Snippet of success trigger

-For variation 2
+For Warning Toast

-Snippet of variation 2 trigger
+Snippet of warning trigger

 ##### HTML

+For Danger Toast

+Snippet of danger html

+For Info Toast

+Snippet of info html

-For variation 1
+For Success Toast

-Snippet of variation 1 html
+Snippet of success html

-For variation 2
+For Warning Toast

-Snippet of variation 2 html
+Snippet of warning html

 #### Classes